nim-lang/Nim/doc/manual.rst

 1. Every indirect call via some proc type `T` is assumed to raise `system.Exception` (the base type of the exception hierarchy) and thus any exception unless `T` has an explicit `raises` list.
-   However, if the call is of the form `f(...)` where `f` is a parameter of the currently analyzed routine it is ignored.
+   However, if the call is of the form `f(...)` where `f` is a `.effectsDelayed` parameter of the currently analyzed routine it is ignored.
    The call is optimistically assumed to have no effect.
 Rule 2 compensates for this case.
-2. Every expression of some proc type within a call that is not a call itself (and not nil) is assumed to be called indirectly somehow and thus its raises list is added to `p`'s raises list.
+2. Every expression of some proc type within a call that is not a call itself (and not nil) and that is passed to a `.effectsDelayed` parameter is assumed to be called indirectly somehow and thus its raises list is added to `p`'s raises list.
 3. Every call to a proc `q` which has an unknown body (due to a forward declaration or an `importc` pragma) is assumed to raise `system.Exception` unless `q` has an explicit `raises` list.